 Completing the Child Life Certificate does not constitute certification by the Association of Child Life Professionals.

 Certified Child Life Specialists often work in pediatric hospitals but may also work in other spaces (e.g., courtrooms, funeral homes or bereavement services) where children may experience illness-related trauma.
 The field of Child Life is evidence-based, providing interventions (e.g., therapeutic play, education, self-care, stress reduction, distraction, etc) with children and families that are developmentally appropriate.
 As important members of a child’s care team, Child Life Specialists serve an important role in improving the illness-related experiences of both patients and their families.

 Students admitted to the Child Life Specialist Graduate Certificate complete five graduate-level courses (FSW 535, FSW 545, FSW 575, FSW 581, and FSW 616).
 In addition, students are required to complete a field placement (FSW 640) either in a healthcare or agency setting working with diverse children.
-Students admitted to the Child Life Specialist Graduate Certificate may complete undergraduate courses (e.g., FSW 261, FSW 318) if they do not already have these courses that are required for national certification as a child life specialist.
+Students admitted to the Child Life Specialist Graduate Certificate may also be able to complete two undergraduate courses (e.g., FSW 245, FSW 318) which are required for national certification as a child life specialist.

 |Therapeutic Play for Child Life Specialists